iyeque/genai/README.md

 ## **Roadmap: From Nexus to GenAI**

 ### **Phase 1: Project Nexus as the Foundation (0–18 Months)**
 **Objective**: Build the decentralized infrastructure for data storage, secure communication, and distributed AI training to support GenAI.
+Check it out here https://github.com/iyeque/nexus.git.

 - **Steps in Nexus**:
   - Develop the decentralized browser with IPFS and Solid integration for secure, user-controlled data storage.